ekameleoon/vegas-js/README.md

 # VEGAS #

-Vegas is an opensource framework based on ECMAScript.
+Vegas JS is an Opensource Framework  based on ECMAScript for Rich Internet Application.

 This repository contains the Javascript [ES6](http://es6-features.org/) version of the framework.